norbusam/weekend-sql-to-do-list/README.md

 ## Description

-A to do CRUD app that keeps track of person/task name and on completion, gives a visual clue on DOM that the task is complete.
+A Todo CRUD app that keeps track of person/task name and on completion, gives a visual clue on DOM that the task is complete.

 ### Prerequisite
 - `npm install`(to install the dependencies)